Conspiracy theories and where to find them on TikTok: Discussion and Conclusion

+Both classical methods (RoBERTa) and LLMs have their tradeoffs.
+Zero-shot prompting removes the cost of training, thus needing only the computational power for inference tasks.
+More importantly, it obviates the need to label examples (whether manually or via heuristics such as distant supervision).
+Instead, fine-tuning RoBERTa requires the computational and storage capabilities to handle the training and validation of the model.
+Still, the inference via LLMs is computationally more expensive than with RoBERTa.
+These results should inform decision-making strategies when faced with the deployment of similar systems, e.g., to decide how much effort to allocate to data labeling.
+Additionally, the experimental settings we used produced results that are in line with other work in the literature~\citep{atreja2024prompt,ziems2024can}, especially for what concerns the use of definitions and explanations in the prompts and the correlation with increased performance.
+We underline that in our setup some configurations surpass the baseline state-of-the-art models, which is a result in contrast with current literature~\citep{plaza-del-arco-etal-2024-wisdom}.
 The findings and methodologies presented in this paper have significant implications for both researchers and social media platforms.
-By identifying conspiracy theory content, our framework can aid in developing more effective moderation strategies and policies to combat the diffusion of these malicious contents.
-Additionally, the insights gained from analyzing the impact of the TikTok Creator Program offer valuable perspectives on how platform policies influence content creation trends.
-Moreover, the demonstrated utility of Large Language Models in automating the labeling process underscores the potential for scalable, data-driven approaches in content analysis and moderation.
+By identifying conspiracy theory videos, our framework can aid in developing more effective moderation strategies and policies to mitigate the diffusion of these harmful contents.
+Moreover, the insights gained from analyzing the impact of TikTok's Creativity Program offer valuable perspectives on how platform policies influence content creation trends.
+Lastly, LLMs' effectiveness in automating labeling highlights their potential for scalable, data-driven content moderation.

-This study is not exempt from limitations.
-First, we are employing the TikTok Research API as a black box, we do not have control over the inner mechanisms that return the data, so potential biases or misrepresentations may be present in our data.
-Also, our estimations are conditioned by the seeds we used to perform the hashtag enrichment process, using different seeds would produce different results.
-In using LLMs, even if we provided a detailed setup, specially designed for reproducibility, we still can not lessen the possible uncertainty given by the use of these models.
-Moreover, we do not disentangle the different conspiracy theories that we collected in our sample, we make an effort to include these criticalities in future developments of this work.